 - Starting from the wrong end.
 Many researchers are tempted to sit down and think hard until a general theory of things dawns on them.
 Analysis, however, is not an act of creative genius; it is a protracted work process, more akin to handicraft than art.
 It flows from something that could look like a police investigation board: we collect all the evidence we can; we lay everything out in front of us; we move things around, and try different ways of organizing it; and then we take action on the strongest hypotheses, which we test by taking them further.

-To conclude, I would suggest grounding your analysis in very practical questions you should ask yourself as you process your notes.
+To conclude, best is to ground your analysis in very practical questions you should ask yourself as you process your notes.
 Why is this important?
 What does it reveal about this person / situation?
 What does it say about the broader scheme of things?
 Why does it trouble me?
 What connections did it prompt in my brain, however farfetched they may seem?

 Indeed, don’t forget that our brain is highly analytical, naturally.
 Often, it makes the most useful connections in a state of “free association.”
 In other words: when you’re stuck, take a walk.